SampsonM/vue-basics/README.md

 - Understandable
 - Fast

-It allows developers to quickly prototype user interfaces, but also build scalable appls that are predicted to growing rapidly.
+It allows developers to quickly prototype user interfaces, but also build scalable apps that are predicted to grow.
 It can be adopted incrementally or used to build SPA's that can make use of vue tools such as Vuex state management and the Vue-router.

 *This document assumes you have some understanding of JS, however, I will link certain Mozilla and Vue docs where approproate*